qiboteam/qibolab/doc/source/main-documentation/emulator.rst

 Emulator
 ========

 Qibolab provides an internal simulation instrument that enables the emulation of a variety of quantum chip configurations, including systems with single or multiple qubits, fixed- or tunable-frequency architectures, and optional couplers.
-This emulator allows users to execute virtual Qibolab or Qibocal experiments in a manner fully consistent with their execution on real quantum processing units (QPUs).
+This emulator allows users to execute virtual Qibolab experiments in a manner fully consistent with their execution on real quantum processing units (QPUs).

 For a more detailed description of how Qibolab handles different QPUs (here referred to as :class:`.Platforms`), the reader is referred to :ref:Platform guidelines <main_doc_platform>.